Joshhhuaaa/EnhancedSCPTVersus/PatchNotes.md

 | 9         | 2880x2160             |
 | 10        | 3840x2160             |

-- dgVoodoo2 will come included to fix dynamic lighting such as the Mercenary’s flashlight.
-- EAX can easily be restored into the game using the `eax_restore.reg` script in the System subfolder.

 ### Maps
 - Includes two PC exclusive maps designed by Ubisoft Annecy including:
     - The proof of concept for Steel Squat known as “The Squat.”